 When you’ve been around for as long as Diane Bilka as a nurse in remote Australia, you can safely say that she’s pretty much seen it all.
-Diane is Frontier Services longest serving nurse, working at Andamooka health clinic in South Australia.
+Diane is Frontier Services longest serving nurse, a gem of Andamooka, working at at a health clinic in South Australia.
 She can tell a tale or two about her experiences, both good and bad, and remembers a time when there was still a marriage bar for the nurses of the AIM.
 She also fondly remembers that the AIM was known for its quality of care and also as a matrimonial service.

 Diane entered nursing in the 1970’s.
 She yearned to take her skills to the outback having lived in the country until she was eight years old.
 “I was a PK (Parson’s Kid).
 Frances McKechnie, head of AIM nursing had a meal with us once.
 She inspired me as a girl.”